June 6, 2012

 Tim Westergren, the founder of Pandora, also testified.
 I am fan of Pandora.
 It’s a really great way to find new music.
 And it gives a voice to countless artists who play styles of music that might not otherwise make it to traditional radio.
-Pandora, like Internet radio, satellite and cable pay a royalty to the performers on a recording.
+Pandora is internet radio, and like satellite and cable they pay a royalty to the performers on a recording.
 That’s fair.
 It makes sense.

-But for reasons I don’t understand (probably based on legislation that was passed before I was born) terrestrial radio is exempt from paying such a royalty.
+But for reasons that defy understanding (probably based on legislation that was passed before I was born) terrestrial radio is exempt from paying such a royalty.

 This has to change.